 Probably deriving from shamanic traditions, the creation of bundles of sage, held together with a thread of cotton or natural hemp, is an ancient method of preparation and drying of this plant, especially for the white Californian species.

 The bundles are lit on one side to generate a flame for a few seconds and then extinguish with a breath, so that an aromatic smoke comes from them and is used to purify environments, objects, and people.

 The smudge of blue sage (a bunch of herbs and leaves) comes from a plant that grows in the deserts of the southwestern United States.
 It is named for its abundant blue flowers.
 It has thin leaves and an herbaceous and floral fragrance, similar to lavender.

 A close relative of white sage, it has a less pungent scent and is ideal for people who prefer more delicate aromas.
 In the esoteric field, blue sage is recognized for its beneficial and purifying properties.
-The combination of these elements makes this smudge ideal for rituals of spiritual well-being and energetic cleansing.
+The combination of these elements makes this smudge ideal for spiritual well-being and energetic cleansing rituals.

 Black sage (Salvia mellifera)

 Black sage is appreciated for aiding rest and sleep; it is also used to facilitate astral travel and shamanic experiences.
 The combination of these elements makes this smudge ideal for finding relaxation and inner peace.

 Black sage comes from a plant that grows along the mountains that stretch from western California to British Columbia.
 Black sage is widely known for its spiritual and esoteric properties, so if you are dealing with nightmares and sleeps paralysis and you think it’s because of some dark entities, black sage is the right ingredient.

 The smudges of desert sage are burned to purify environments and raise thoughts; tradition has it that it can instill pleasant thoughts and a sense of relaxation, ward off worries and pessimistic visions, and stimulate inner strength.